Complete Guide to the Firearms Act 1996 (NSW): Unauthorised Possession or Use of Firearms in NSW

 It is crucial to seek legal advice from experienced criminal lawyers like those at Daoud Legal, who specialise in firearm offences, to determine the most appropriate defence strategy for your specific circumstances.

 In NSW, all firearms must be registered with the NSW Police Force Firearms Registry, unless specifically exempt.
 This requirement is in place to ensure responsible firearm ownership and to aid in law enforcement efforts.
-Possessing an unregistered firearm is a criminal offence under the Firearms Act 1996.
+Possessing an unregistered firearm is a criminal offence under the Firearms Act 1996 (NSW).

 Registration Requirements for Firearms in NSW